opensearch-project/opensearch-benchmark-workloads/noaa_semantic_search/README.md

 ### Complex Hybrid Queries

-The Complex Hybrid Queries procedure is used to run set of multiple search queries with complext hybrid query with multiple sub-queries, aggregations and sort.
-As part of this precedure we create an index and ingest documents, then run search queries.
+This procedure is used to run set of multiple search queries with complext hybrid query that has multiple sub-queries, aggregations and sort.
+As part of this procedure we create an index and ingest documents, then run search queries.
 Procedure name `hybrid-search-create-index-and-complex-queries`.

 #### Sample Output